RealOrangeOne/django-tasks/README.md

 ## Usage

 **Note**: This documentation is still work-in-progress.
 Further details can also be found on the [DEP](https://github.com/django/deps/pull/86).
+[The tests](./tests/tests/) are also a good exhaustive reference.

 ### Settings